 Respond to change

 The first step is understanding that technology is moving forward at lightning speed and that it’s not enough to rely on old and outdated practices.
-29% of employees believe that their skills are already redundant or will be in the next 1-2 years.
+29% of employees believe that their skills are already redundant or will be in the next 1 to 2 years.
 Therefore, it is vital to create an open and progressive environment and welcome new technologies into the workforce.
 This, in turn, will create a workforce that will work together to bridge the digital skills gap.

 Inspire and educate

 Indeed, education and training are a necessity for businesses to succeed in a modern world, however, companies should still avoid making this a dull activity.
 42% of employees have described their organisation’s training as ‘useless and boring’ and in reaction to the poor training, 52% would prefer to learn through an online course.

 It’s important to understand different employees’ needs when setting up training.
 A one size fits all approach doesn’t always work to maximum effect, so talk to your staff and understand their work balance and preferences to ensure that your staff welcome and engage with your training.